sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/README.md

 ## How it works (the flow)

-Here's the whole pipeline, from "something broke" to "we fixed it and logged everything."
+Here's the whole pipeline, from "something broke" to "we fixed it and verified everything."

 ```mermaid
 flowchart TD